 Homeowners are responsible for protecting their property from flooding, although we do provide support and guidance.
 The Suffolk Flood Risk Management Partnership has created a flood guide and a "Guide to Riparian Ownership" which contain all the critical information for people who could be affected by flooding and nearby watercourses.

 If your property is prone to flooding you should prepare yourself and make your own arrangements to protect it.
 The National Flood Forum has lots of helpful advice about how to do this.

 The Suffolk Resilience Forum has information about emergency planning for floods in Suffolk as well as advice on what to do if the worst happens.

-If you own land which is adjacent to a watercourse you are likely to be deemed a riparian owner, and have certain legal obligations to maintain that watercourse.
+If you own land which is adjacent to, or crossed by a watercourse you are likely to be deemed a riparian owner, and have certain legal obligations to maintain that watercourse.
 You can learn more about this on our riparian ownership in Suffolk page, or follow the link below to read the government guidelines for riparian ownership.
 Alternatively, if you feel as though you would like some advice on how to properly maintain you watercourse, please don't hesitate to contact us at email@example.com.

 Flood Re is a government endorsed scheme designed to help provide better access to affordable home insurance for those in high flood risk areas across the UK.